micmro/Vagrant-play/README.md

 play!
 Framework Vagrant File
 =========

-Sets up a precise64 Ubuntu box with Java, Scala and play!
+Sets up a precise64 Ubuntu box (with 4GB RAM) with Java, Scala and the [Typesafe Activator](https://typesafe.com/activator) to get started with [play!](playframework.com) and rest of the [Typesafe Reactive Platform](https://typesafe.com/platform).

 Follow installation guide on http://docs.vagrantup.com/v2/installation/index.html to install Vagrant and VirtualBox